Skip to content

 CUSTOM_BACKEND_MODEL: your-model-name-here

-Some speech models only accept WAV audio input.
-The gateway can convert for you automatically:
+Some models only accept WAV audio.
+The gateway converts for you via ffmpeg:

 yaml